Fire Art Guidelines

 Establishing Safety Corridors

 Larger burns require that you plan for placement of fire/emergency lanes and entrances for emergency and fire service vehicles.
-To identify and divide quadrants, and create Safety Corridors, Burning Man uses clock face designations.
-Normally the Safety Corridors would be placed at the 3:00 & 9:00 positions (see diagram above).
+To identify and divide quadrants, and create safety corridors, Burning Man uses clock face designations.
+In most cases, the safety corridors are placed at the 3:00 and 9:00 positions (see diagram above).
 FAST will help you with this planning.

 Determine the Number of Safety Perimeter Crew